vicc/chameleon/README.md

 ```

 ####Random Colors
-There are two ways to generate a random flat color.
+There are four ways to generate a random flat color.
 If you have no preference as to whether you want a light shade or a dark shade, you can do the following:

 #####Normal Convention:
 ######Objective-C